danielbusnz-lgtm/danielbusnz-lgtm/README.md

 ## Daniel Brooks

 Based in Boston.
-Kenyon College, MS from University of Chicago.
+BA from Kenyon College, MS from University of Chicago.

 Mostly write Rust, Python, Go and TypeScript.
 Currently working on [Aegis](https://github.com/danielbusnz-lgtm/Aegis).